talkjs/tutorials/README.md

 # Tutorials

-This is our repo for draft tutorials.
+This is the [TalkJS](https://talkjs.com) repo for draft tutorials.
 We'll review them here and then upload to our [Resources](https://talkjs.com/resources/) site, which uses the [Ghost](https://ghost.org/) platform.

 ## Notes for writers